EAL0140 Environmental Performative Architecture and Planning 2025-26

 Organization

-The course has a Teams team accessible from here.
+The course has a Teams team accessible from this link.

 For the activation of the Rhinoceros license and for participation in the Teams team the students will send an email to Francesco De Luca at francesco.deluca@taltech.ee writing in the email subject line “EAL0140 2025-26 Rhino+Teams” and in the email text body: name, family name and the email address used also for registering to the Rhinoceros website (better to use the same email and possibly the TalTech email).

-Information about the course and lessons are also available in the Moodle page of the course accessible from here.
-However, the main online environments for the organization of the course is this webpage and the Teams team.
+Information about the course and lessons are also available in the Moodle page of the course accessible from this link.
+However, the main online environments for the organization of the course is this webpage where all the course material is provided and the Teams team where the recordings of the lessons are accessible (redirecting to SharePoint).

 On this webpage different types of resources and all the material, like files used during the lessons will be available.
-It is recommended that the students participate to the lessons in person at University.
+It is recommended that the students participate to the lessons in person.
 For any information students can contact Francesco De Luca at francesco.deluca@taltech.ee and Ioannis Lykouras at ioannis.lykouras@taltech.ee.
 The email of the course assistants are Payam Madelat payam.madelat@taltech.ee and Jelena Kazak jelena.kazak@taltech.ee.

 Resources